-The uncertainties associated with the analytical data presented in the tables of this report, represent the 95% $(2\sigma)$ confidence levels for that data.
+Uncertainties associated with the analytical data presented in the tables of this report, represent the 95% confidence levels for that data.
 These uncertainties were calculated based on both the gross sample count levels and the associated background count levels.
-When the net sample count was less than the $(2\sigma)$ statistical deviation of the background count, the sample concentration was reported as less than the minimum detectable concentration (<MDC).
-Because of variation in background levels and the effects of the Compton continuum caused by other radionuclides in the samples, the MDC's for specific radionuclides differ from sample to sample.
+When the net sample count was less than the 95% statistical deviation of the background count, the sample concentration was reported as less than the detection limit of the procedure.
+Because of variation in background levels, sample weights or volumes, and Compton contributions from other radionuclides in samples, the detection limits differ from sample to sample and instrument to instrument.
+Additional uncertainties of \pm 6 to 10%, associated with sampling and laboratory procedures have not been propagated into the data presented in this report.